First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 “That’s already been improved,” he said.
 “I believe last year… 72 percent were shared rides and that number [has] gone pretty significantly down through things like more efficient scheduling, the e-hail programming [and] taxi usage.”

-Outreach to the disabled community and passengers as well as advocacy groups is also a part of his agenda.
+Outreach to the disabled community and passengers as well as advocacy groups are also a part of his agenda.

 “I also think a lot of meetings we’ve had in the past are, ‘Hey come and talk to us about the New York City Transit’ — that’s just too big, there are too many different parts,” he explained.

-He added, “We need to break this up into paratransit, subways, and buses, potentially even more granular and invite advocates as well as just passenger of disabilities to come talk to us.
+He added, “We need to break this up into paratransit, subways, and buses, potentially even more granular, and invite advocates as well as just passengers with disabilities to come talk to us.
 We really need to take in all that feedback, suggestions and complaints and make into a formalized kind of catalogue of what we’re trying to do and what we need to address.”

 He said he also wants to have more local meetings in the boroughs.